ratt-ru/codex-africanus/docs/averaging-api.rst

-UVW             Effective         Mean                         No WEIGHT          Effective         Mean                         No SIGMA           Effective         Mean                         No DATA (vis)      Effective         Mean of Circular Quantities  No FLAG            Effective         Set if All Inputs Flagged    No WEIGHT_SPECTRUM Effective         Mean                         No
+UVW             Effective         Mean                         No WEIGHT          Effective         Mean                         No SIGMA           Effective         Mean                         No CHAN_FREQ       Nominal           Mean                         No CHAN_WIDTH      Nominal           Sum                          No DATA (vis)      Effective         Mean of Circular Quantities  No FLAG            Effective         Set if All Inputs Flagged    No WEIGHT_SPECTRUM Effective         Mean                         No